Baharis/ChARd/README.md

 ![Combined chard plot](images/combined.png)

-# Usage as python library
+# Usage as a python library

 In order to use the chard-style matplotlib axis as a library, the [chard.py](chard.py) file needs only to be imported.